Return to practice : nursing

 The course consists of ten study days, which are held weekly over a period of ten weeks.
 You will participate in seminars, workshops, online discussion, and clinical skills updates.
 You will also complete sixty hours of self-directed learning and complete a minimum of 180 hours depending on how long you had a break in Nursing as follows:

-We reccomend working an average of 60 hours per month (15 hrs per week) to make the placement a worthwhile learning experience and work the majority of these shifts with your assignment.
+We recommend working an average of 60 hours per month (15 hrs per week) to make the placement a worthwhile learning experience and work the majority of these shifts with your assignment.

 How do I apply?

-Please e-mail the City University Lead for the course Sarah.Storer.email@example.com expressing an interest in Homerton Hospital placement and to recieve an application form the for the programme.
+Please e-mail the City University Lead for the course firstname.lastname@example.org expressing an interest in Homerton Hospital placement and to receive an application form for the programme.